-In connection with the U.S. Listing, we intend to adopt our Equity Incentive Plan for our employees, directors, officers, consultants and senior advisors.
-The plan will contain customary terms for equity incentive plans for U.S. publicly traded asset managers and will allow for the issuance of various forms of awards, including restricted equity awards, unit appreciation rights, options and other equity based awards.
-The plan will be administered by the board of directors of our Managing Partner.
+We adopted our Equity Incentive Plan for our employees, directors, officers, consultants and senior advisors.
+The plan contains customary terms for equity incentive plans for U.S. publicly traded asset managers and allows for the issuance of various forms of awards, including restricted equity awards, unit appreciation rights, options and other equity based awards.
+The plan provides that it will be administered by the board of directors of our Managing Partner or its delegate.
 See "Management-KKR & Co.
 L.P.
 Equity Incentive Plan."